 It turns out washing your turkey is not the proper way to avoid bacteria.
-In fact, it’s actually making the situation a whole lot worse.
+In fact, it actually makes the situation a whole lot worse.

 It may seem like a clean process, but washing a 15-pound turkey causes a lot of splashing near the kitchen sink.
 The backsplash coming off the turkey could mean contamination of food that will be placed on the counter later.
-According to the Centers for Disease Control (CDC), any raw poultry can cross-contaminate other food with harmful bacteria, and even cause food poisoning.
+According to the U.S. Department of Agriculture (USDA), any raw poultry can cross-contaminate other food with harmful bacteria and potentially cause food poisoning.

 - Use a separate cutting board for raw turkey and follow guidelines for cutting board care.

 - Remove the giblets from the bird and pat the cavity dry with paper towels.